 Before coming to Albany in 1999, Rev. Trumbore served in Port Charlotte, Florida for six years and three years in a consulting role in Niagara Falls, New York, the congregation in which he was ordained.
 He received his education for ministry in Berkeley, California at Starr King School for the Ministry.
 He is Past President of Iroquois Chapter of the Unitarian Universalist Ministers Association and the Unitarian Universalist Buddhist Fellowship.
 He is past President of a Capital Region faith based community organizing project called ARISE, A Regional Initiative Supporting Empowerment.
 Rev. Trumbore continues to serve in various non-profit leadership and support roles in the Capital Region of New York.
 He is also active with the West Hill Minister’s Fellowship and Interfaith Impact of New York State.
 Rev. Trumbore is married to Philomena Moriarty Trumbore and together they have a son Andrew born in 1992.

-Tammy Hathaway, Church Administrator
+Tammy Goddard, Church Administrator

 Tammy is responsible for and can assist you with:

 - General direction and administration of church operations and facility management.

 - Supervision of administrative and custodial staff including managing human resources.